Job seeking in Europe with a U2 certificate

 You are not entitled to unemployment benefits you go on holiday in another EEA state following the certificate’s validity period.

-If you do not intend to continue to receive payments from the unemployment insurance fund, you must however, notify your return to The Directorate of Labour within 7 working days.
-Should you fail to do so, you will be required to re-earn your entitlement to unemployment benefits.
+If you do not intend to take advantage of continued payments from the Unemployment Insurance Fund, you must nevertheless notify your return to the Directorate of Labor within 7 working days.
+Otherwise, the right to unemployment benefits must be regained.

 Renewal of validity period